Lane Change Intention Prediction of two distinct Populations using a Transformer: Introduction

 The paper is structured as follows: in Section \ref{sec:data} the problem is described and the exiD and Hongkong datasets are presented and briefly discussed in addition to an explanation of the data processing.
 In Section \ref{sec:methodology} transformers are introduced and the task of designing them is described.
 In Section \ref{sec:results} the experiments are explained and the results of the prediction task are presented.
 In Section \ref{sec:results} the results are discussed and interpreted.
 Finally, Section \ref{sec:conclusion} contains our final comments and recommendations for future developments of the research.

-The work presented in this article is a continuation of the work presented in \cite{lc_pred}.
+The work presented in this article is a continuation of the work presented \cite{lc_pred}.
+Therein, different methods were compared to predict lane change intention predictions.
+In this paper we take one of the methods, a transformer, and we test it on different datasets collected from different regions.
 For this reason, parts of this paper, images and formulas might resemble or might be taken from the previous work.
 The results obtained in this paper are, though, completely novel and have not been presented in earlier publications.